 1. Battlefish (2018)

 Commercial fishing is very competitive and laborious for those who are a part of it.
-Various documentary series have been filmed around this theme that highlight the struggles of these fishing crews against the ruthless water.
-‘Battlefish’ is one such documentary series that features fishing crews that pursue lucrative albacore tuna and their struggles as they compete with others in the waters of Oregon Coast.
-This show dwells a little deeper into each of the characters which make you admire some of the crews a little more than the others even though they are all working equally hard.
-Compared to other similar shows, this one has a faster pace that makes it really interesting and thrilling.
+Various documentary series have been filmed around this theme that highlights the struggles of these fishing crews against the ruthless water.
+‘Battlefish’ is a documentary series that features fishing crews that pursue lucrative albacore tuna and their struggles as they compete with others in the waters of the Oregon Coast.
+This show dwells a little deeper into each of the characters, which makes you admire some of the crews a little more than the others, even though they are all working equally hard.
+Compared to similar shows, this one has a faster pace that makes it interesting and thrilling.
 One of the best reality shows out there in this genre.
 You may stream it here.

 Read More: Best Feel Good Shows on Netflix